Free Shipping Over $100 & Easy Returns | Over 45,000 5-Star Reviews

 This Is Exactly What Happens to Your Body When You Sit All Day

-According to the Australian Health Survey, almost 70% of adults can be classified as having a sedentary lifestyle, with 60% of us failing to get the recommended thirty minutes of physical activity every day.
-That's an alarming statistic because we now know the extent that prolonged periods of sitting can play in our overall health and wellbeing.
+According to the 2022 Australian Health Survey, nearly half (46.9%) of employed adults aged 18-64 years described their day at work as “mostly sitting”, with over 75% of us failing to get the recommended 30 minutes of physical activity every day.
+That’s an alarming statistic because we now understand the impact prolonged periods of sitting can have on our overall health and wellbeing.

 Posture problems